-In this post, I’ll explain everything you need to know about fixing a damaged moisture barrier and give my thoughts on this new slugging trend.
+In this post, I’ll explain everything you need to know about fixing a damaged moisture barrier and give my thoughts on this new slugging skincare trend.
 (Hint: it does work, but there’s a catch.)

-What is Slugging?
+What Is Slugging?

 What Does the Moisture Barrier Have to Do With All This?

-Does Slugging Work to Repair a Damaged Barrier?
+Can Slugging Fix a Damaged Moisture Barrier?

+The answer is yes, but there are a few caveats.
 First, let me explain how Vaseline and other petrolatum (petroleum) products interact with your skin’s moisture barrier.
 When your barrier is weak because you don’t have enough lipids in your skin, Vaseline acts as a substitute for these lipids.
-Remember the brick and mortar analogy?
+Remember the brick-and-mortar analogy?
 Vaseline fills in the cracks in your skin’s “mortar” so that your barrier and skin start to act in a healthy way again.
 Vaseline is also a very safe ingredient and is chemically inert, meaning it won’t cause irritation (it’s so safe it’s even recommended for treating eczema in babies).